Bundles of metric structures as left ultrafunctors: The bundle (the first functor)

-hence and this implies that \end{proof} Now back to the proof of the theorem, the proof relies on \cite[Theorem 4.4]{wyler1996convergence}, namely every relation satisfying conditions UQ1 and UQ4 of \cite{wyler1996convergence} defines a topology characterized by this relation being the convergence relation on ultrafilters, we are going to summarise these conditions in the following theorem :
+\end{proof} Now back to the proof of the theorem, the proof relies on \cite[Theorem 4.4]{wyler1996convergence}, namely every relation satisfying conditions UQ1 and UQ4 of \cite{wyler1996convergence} defines a topology characterised by this relation being the convergence relation on ultrafilters, we are going to summarise these conditions in the following theorem: